Skip to main content

 User properties

-User properties are variables that store information about each individual user interacting with the bot.
+User properties are variables that store information about each individual user interacting with the AI-agent.
 These properties are stored directly in User 360.

 Create a Variable